Summary:

 The answer is: She’s got only one path: crawl back to her first husband, tail between her legs, just to keep her family intact.
 That’s the only way she gets a man’s support without Islam snatching away her children from her.

-However, Islam didn't stop with its injustice against a woman here, but it further stipulates that if she wants to back to her first husband,then she has to drag through the filth of halala—a degrading farce where she let another Muslim man rape her against her will, and then get divorced again.
+However, Islam didn't stop with its injustice against a woman here, but it further stipulates that if she wants to back to her first husband, then she has to drag through the filth of halala, a degrading farce where she let another Muslim man rape her against her will, and then get divorced again.

 So if that female companion wanted to get back to her first husband, then the only way to hold for her was to grit her teeth through halala’s humiliation.
-She didn’t “choose” that second marriage; she was shoved into it, to another controlling and abusive man, because Islam left her no other road.
+She didn’t “choose” that second marriage, but she was shoved into it, to another controlling and abusive man, because Islam left her no other road.

 And don’t let the apologists spin their tales.
 They’ll crow that she had the “right” to seek khul' from that second husband, that she marched to Muhammad for that reason.
-No, she didn’t go to Muhammad because Islam handed her khul' from her 2nd husband on a silver platter—she went to claw her way out by accusing her second husband of impotence.
-That’s right: her only escape hatch wasn’t some grand right to divorce; it was a desperate loophole.
+No, she didn’t go to Muhammad because Islam handed her khul' from her 2nd husband on a silver platter, but she went to claw her way out by accusing her second husband of impotence.
+That’s right, her only escape hatch wasn’t some grand right to divorce; it was a desperate loophole.
 Islam doesn’t grant women khul' as a free pass, but her only chance to get rid of a such an abusive 2nd husband is to prove that he is impotent (where Islam allows her to get her freedom from him).

 Furthermore: